monashcode/show-your-emotions-with-rekognition/README.md

         - Change "memory" to 512 mb in Basic setting section
         - Edit lambda_handler.py in Cloud9:
             - change variable names follow the comments
-        - Then in Cloud9 termianl, run:
+        - Then in Cloud9 terminal, run:
             ```bash
             # Update the Lambda function